-For vehicles equipped with the 5-speed manual transmission, during normal operation, the fluid level in the clutch reservoir should remain constant.
-If the fluid level drops, maintain the fluid level at the step in the reservoir.
+For vehicles equipped with the 6-speed manual transmission,

+during normal operation, the fluid level in the clutch reservoir should remain constant or rise slightly.
+If the fluid level drops, refill the fluid level to the step in the reservoir.

-For vehicles equipped with the 6-speed manual transmission, during normal operation, the fluid level in the clutch reservoir will drop slightly.
-As this occurs, maintain the fluid level at the step in the reservoir.
+For vehicles equipped with the 5-speed manual transmission,

+during normal operation, the fluid level in the clutch reservoir will drop slightly.
+As this occurs, refill the fluid level to the step in the reservoir.

-- 1. Clean the reservoir cap before removal to prevent dirt and water from entering the reservoir. - 2.
-Remove cap and rubber diaphragm from reservoir. - 3.
-Add fluid until the level reaches the step in the reservoir. - 4.
-Reinstall rubber diaphragm and cap onto reservoir.
+1. Clean the reservoir cap before removal to prevent dirt and water from entering the reservoir.

+2. Remove cap and rubber diaphragm from reservoir.

+3. Add fluid until the level reaches the step in the reservoir.

+4. Reinstall rubber diaphragm and cap onto reservoir.

-WINDSHIELD WASHER FLUID
+WINDSHIELD WASHER FLUID 💮